 California law allows people who were arrested but never convicted to have their California arrest records sealed as a matter of right (automatically).
 Sealing an arrest means the record will not show up on most criminal background checks in California, other than to law enforcement.1

-The new law originated as California Senate Bill 393, which Governor Jerry Brown signed into law on October 11, 2017.
+The law originated as California Senate Bill 393, which then Governor Jerry Brown signed into law on October 11, 2017.
 SB 393 is now codified in several Penal code sections, including California Penal Code 851.87 PC.
 Penal Code 851.87 allows people to have their arrest record sealed as a matter of right when:

 - No criminal charges were ever filed,